c-hew/owl.sg/README.md

 14. Major updates to previous Wise Hosting Services Facebook page to reflect Owl Hosting Services website including website URL update and About Info updates and product updates.

+17. Some recent removal of videos that violates our Video Listing Standards & Policies.

 ## May 2019
 17. Updates on server and packages, database repair.
 18. Update to main page general video statistic.
 Updates and investigation to massive downtime.